-Computer engineering draws on material from the two disciplines of electrical engineering and computing science.
+Computer engineering draws on material from the two disciplines of electrical and computing science.
 Because of this, the Computer Engineering program is offered jointly by the Department of Electrical and Computer Engineering and the Department of Computing Science.
-The program is administered by the Division of Computer Engineering (a division of the Department of Electrical and Computer Engineering) headed by the Director of Computer Engineering.
+The program is administered by the Department of Electrical and Computer Engineering.